First Merchants Corporation

-First Merchants Corporation (Nasdaq: FRME) is a financial holding company in Central Indiana, headquartered in Muncie, Indiana.
+First Merchants Corporation is a financial holding company in Central Indiana, headquartered in Muncie, Indiana.
 The Corporation includes First Merchants Bank and First Merchants Private Wealth Advisors (a division of First Merchants Bank).
 The company is listed on the NASDAQ as FRME.
-As of April 2022, total asset size of First Merchants Corporation was $18.0 billion.
+As of March 2023, total asset size of First Merchants Corporation was $18.2 billion.
 First Merchants offers commercial banking, personal banking, and investment advisor services.

 History

 First Merchants Bank has been growing both organically and through mergers and acquisitions.
 Banks acquired include: